goatns90/yeawan2.github.io/content/authors/admin/_index.md

   - year: 2019.12. - 2025.08.

 # Short bio (displayed in user profile at end of posts)
-bio: My research has focused on developing practical solutions to mitigate airborne pollutants including VOCs, SOx, NOx, and particulate matter.
-Recently I am extending my research area for sustainable development.
+bio: I started new journey for Ph.D. to investigate high thermal conductivity materials for thermal management.
+My research has focused on developing practical solutions to mitigate airborne pollutants including VOCs, SOx, NOx, and particulate matter.
+I am extending my research area for sustainable development and pushing boundaries to advance science.

 # Interests to show in About widget
 interests: